 Liquor may only be consumed in licensed areas in accordance with Alberta Liquor Control Board (ALCB) licensing requirements.
 ALCB regulations prohibit the consumption of alcohol in unlicensed areas.

 Security

-The Security booth is located in the main mall of the College.
+The Security booth is located in the main mall of the university.
 Security can be reached at 403-284-7672.

-Smoking
+Smoking and Cannabis